lanavasilieva/Syberry-Academy-Test-Task-For-Developers/intervals.md

 ### What's next
 - If you did well on our task, our Recruiter will call you and invite you to a technical interview
 - If not, we'll send you an email with your results and comments <br>
-**We promise to reach you in 5 working days starting the day you send us your email**
+**We promise to reach you in 5 working days starting the day you sent us your email**

 ### Sanity Check: Please Double Check this Requirements
 **The following requirements `MUST` be completed.
 If not, we won't check your task.**